You’ll have to apply for a biometric residence permit (BRP) as part of your application to extend your visa or settle in the UK.

 Your permit contains errors

-You must report any errors within 10 working days of receiving it.
-If you don’t you may be charged and have to apply for a replacement BRP.
+You must report any errors within 10 working days of receiving your permit.
+If you don’t you may have to reapply and pay for a replacement BRP.

 Include the following in your email: